XazZzy0/9457_Library/README.md

  - Feedback control systems
  - Sensor filtering
  - Odometry
  - Pure pursuit

-and provide examples for how robotics teams can use such concepts to succeed and solve problems in and out of competition.
+In addition to providing examples for how robotics teams can use such concepts to succeed and solve problems in and out of competition.
 All code must and will be written by the students.
 It is our full intention to abide by the REC Foundation student-centered rules: